ZichengMa/CrimeMapUIUC/doc/proposal.md

 * Users can have a view of the safety level directly from color indication. (complex feature, UI related)
 * A time-based version of the map, in which safety level will be calculated base on crimes in different time slots of a day. (simple feature, view of database)
 * Users are able to select the types of crimes they want to be displayed on the map. (simple feature, view of database)
+* Users can find a safe and fast balanced path from the source to the destination.
 2. A report system
 * Users can upload crimes they witnessed around the campus. (simple feature, insertion in database)
 * If there're multiple reports of a single crime, the system shall be able to identify and ask the user if they're the same. (complex feature, similarity detection)